d-we/dirsyncher/README.md

 # DirSyncher
 Sync directories to a (remote) location.

+## Why?
+The major benefit of DirSyncher is that it behaves *like a remote mounted folder* without the issues related to executing programs from within a remotely mounted folder, e.g., some tools get incredibly slow when spawned directly in sshfs folders.
+To achieve this, DirSyncher monitors the source directory for changes and copies these changes to an sshfs folder, instead of directly using an sshfs folder.

 ## Dependencies
 - [python-watchdog](https://pypi.org/project/pynput/)

 ## Functionality
 Syncs changes to a local directory to a remote directory.
-The remote directory has to exist.

 ## Example Usage
 ```bash